Eva Kubbos

 Image module

-In 1952 she arrived in Australia with her younger sister, Marta.
-They carried out two-year work contracts at a Shepparton fruit cannery and later, at a Brisbane biscuit factory.
+With her younger sister, Marta in 1952, they carried out two-year work contracts at a Shepparton fruit cannery and later, at a Brisbane biscuit factory.
 On completion of her contract, Kubbos worked in Melbourne as a window-dresser at Cann’s Department Store.
 In 1955 she gained an award as top window-dresser in Melbourne and was promoted to the position of Advertising Manager.

 This encouraged her to continue art studies and in 1956 she enrolled at the Royal Melbourne Institute of Technology and later at Swinburne Technical College to study new techniques in graphic art.
 In 1958 she exhibited her work — wood and linocuts — for the first time in Australia at the Second Lithuanian Art Exhibition held at the Victorian Artists Society Hall in Melbourne.
 In 1960 she moved to Sydney, where she met Henry Šalkauskas who was to become her friend and mentor for many years.